toddcf/code-snippets/git/installing-git.md

 Here is how to update Git to the latest version if it is already installed:

 1. Check which version you have by running `git --version` in the command line.
 Compare this to the latest stable version number on https://git-scm.com/.

+## Visual Studio Code

+A quick note about installing Visual Studio Code: You'll want the "Add to PATH" box checked so that you can use the terminal from inside VS Code.

+## Add Your Credentials

+Your email address and name must be added for account identity so that we know who has made which changes.
+(It will become messy if everyone can just anonymously add commits.)

+Navigate to your repository and run the following in your terminal:

+`git config --global user.email "you@example.com"`
+`git config --global user.name "First Last"`

+NOTE: The `--global` flag will set this information for all repositories on your machine.
+If you omit this flag, it will only set this information for the project you are currently in.